sagarjaink/apify-mcp-server/README.md

 ### Helper tools

 The server provides a set of helper tools to discover available Actors and retrieve their details:
-- `get-actor-details`: Retrieves documentation, input schema, and other details about a specific Actor.
+- `get-actor-details`: Retrieves documentation, input schema, and details about a specific Actor.
 - `discover-actors`: Searches for relevant Actors using keywords and returns their details.

 There are also tools to manage the available tools list.
 However, dynamically adding and removing tools requires the MCP client to have the capability to manage the tools list, which is typically not supported.